naman312010/nft-ticket-purchase/README.md

    - Before this function is called, the buyer must have called approve(address spender, uint256 amount) before purchasing transaction in the coin smart contract and approve atleast 'price' amount of their own tokens to the Trader smart contract
    - Also, before this function is called, the seller must have either called approve(address to, uint256 tokenId) or setApprovalForAll(address operator, bool approved) and approved the Trader smart contract to handle their Ticket(s) on the seller's behalf.
    - Upon all conditions being met, buyer gets the NFT Ticket from the seller.

+(the rest of the functions are used to facilitate fulfillTicketSale function itself and have respective documentation in the .sol files themselves)